 An important distinction of operant conditioning is that it provides a method for studying how consequences influence “voluntary” behavior.
 The rat’s decision to press the lever is voluntary, in the sense that the rat is free to make and repeat that response whenever it wants.
 Classical conditioning, on the other hand, is just the opposite—depending instead on “involuntary” behavior (e.g., the dog doesn’t choose to drool; it just does).
 So, whereas the rat must actively participate and perform some kind of behavior to attain its reward, the dog in Pavlov’s experiment is a passive participant.
 One of the lessons of operant conditioning research, then, is that voluntary behavior is strongly influenced by its consequences.

-The illustration on the left summarizes the basic elements of classical and instrumental conditioning.
+The illustration above summarizes the basic elements of classical and instrumental conditioning.
 The two types of learning differ in many ways.
 However, modern thinkers often emphasize the fact that they differ—as illustrated here—in what is learned.
 In classical conditioning, the animal behaves as if it has learned to associate a stimulus with a significant event.
 In operant conditioning, the animal behaves as if it has learned to associate a behavior with a significant event.
 Another difference is that the response in the classical situation (e.g., salivation) is elicited by a stimulus that comes before it, whereas the response in the operant case is not elicited by any particular stimulus.
 Instead, operant responses are said to be emitted.
 The word “emitted” further conveys the idea that operant behaviors are essentially voluntary in nature.